 Careers in Allied Health

-- Dental Hygiene – Dental hygienists focus on the prevention and treatment of oral diseases of the teeth and gums and work closely with other health care professionals.
-Seattle Central recently expanded this program to offer a bachelor's degree in Allied Health.
+- Dental Hygiene – Dental hygienists are licensed professionals that focus on the prevention and treatment of oral diseases of the teeth and gums and work closely with other healthcare professionals.

 - Respiratory Care – Applying their knowledge of scientific principles and patient care, respiratory care practitioners work in a variety of healthcare setting to assess, treat and manage patients with heart and lung disorders.

 - Healthcare Services Management – Healthcare Services Managers are responsible for coordinating and managing healthcare organizations.
 With this degree track, you are qualified to work in hospital administration and management positions, medical care facilities, healthcare facilities and private offices.